-With respect to our 2020 corporate objectives, our Board and Compensation Committee determined that we achieved a payout percentage of 100% of target based on our corporate performance.
+With respect to our 2021 corporate objectives, our Board and Compensation Committee determined that we achieved a payout percentage of 125% of target based on our corporate performance.
 When assessing the payouts, the Board and Compensation Committee took into account our overall financial condition at the time and our performance relative to our annual corporate objectives.
 The Compensation Committee determined that all NEOs were instrumental in meeting our corporate objectives.

-The Compensation Committee viewed the advancement of our clinical programs, particularly the important progress in our RGX-314 and RGX-121 programs, entry into the Purchase Agreement with HCR to monetize a portion of our Zolgensma royalties, entry into the new license agreement with Ultragenyx and completion of the year with \$523 million in cash, cash equivalents and marketable securities as key achievements in a successful year for the Company.
-See "-Executive Summary of Our 2020 Achievements" above for further information regarding these achievements.
+The Board and Compensation Committee viewed the negotiation and execution of the Collaboration and License Agreement with AbbVie, the advancement of our clinical programs, particularly the important progress in our RGX-314, RGX-202 and RGX-121 programs, the ability of the Company's executives and employees to successfully advance the business despite significant challenges presented by the COVID-19 pandemic, and the completion of the year with \$849 million in cash, cash equivalents and marketable securities as key achievements in a successful year for the Company.
+See "-Executive Summary of Our 2021 Achievements" above for further information regarding these achievements.